arlettedata/proj/tutorial/TUTORIAL.md

 `first[5]` is a "directive," i.e. a specification that does not result in its own output CSV column, that tells **proj** to only look at the first 5 rows of the input.
 This is similar to `top[n]` which instead applies the cutoff after filtering and sorting has occured.

+The escaping of the space allows a match against the input `Customer Name` field.
+An alternative way to express this is to use curly brackets and a string: `{"Customer Name"}`.
+Curly bracket representation of paths becomes necessary for dealing with ambiguous characters, such as infix operators that appear in names.
+(See Step 11.)

 <br>

 - - -